imperativethane/tutorials/Testing/testing-structure.md

 Headless browser scriptable with a JavaScript API that allows us to write tests that mimic user interaction.
 Means we can avoid rendering the application in the browser.

+This has been deprecated and is no longer supported.
+Google Chrome now has a built in headless browser.

 ### WebdriverI/O

 WebdriverIO provides methods that allow us to programmatically interact with the user-facing elements of our app in the headless browser that PhantomJS runs.